Upcoming WECA meetings

 experimenting and building radio devices.
 Tom married Jeanne Fyfe in 1966.

-limitations Tom operated exclusively on the VHF and UHF bands.
-In 1970,
+Due to space limitations Tom operated exclusively on the VHF and UHF bands.

-with two children in tow, Tom and Jeanne moved to a home in Thornwood New
+In 1970, with two children in tow, Tom and Jeanne moved to a home in

-York.
-Beam antennas, verticals and wire dipoles soon sprang up on the roof
+Beam antennas, verticals and wire dipoles soon sprang up on the roof and in

-and in the yard.
-In 1979 Tom joined the New Rochelle Communications Club
+the yard.
+In 1979 Tom joined the New Rochelle

-and soon after that the Westchester Emergency Communications Association
+Communications Club and soon after that the Westchester

-of Disaster and Emergency Services and initiated an affiliation with
+County's Office of Disaster and Emergency Services and initiated an

-for several years and resolved several long standing coordination disputes
+years and resolved several long standing coordination disputes and

 Amateur Radio license classes over the years bringing more than 50 people